 Instructions

-- Dice chicken thighs into 1.5-inch pieces.
-Place the diced chicken in a large mixing bowl and set aside.
+- Dice chicken thighs into 1.5-inch pieces, transfer to a large mixing bowl, and set aside.

 - Add the cornstarch to the bowl of diced chicken and toss until evenly coated.

-- Heat vegetable oil in a large pan on medium-high heat until it's shimmery.
+- Heat vegetable oil in a large pan on medium-high heat until it appears shimmery.
 Fry coated chicken in small batches until golden and crispy, about 5-7 minutes.
 Remove and transfer the fried chicken to a wire rack or paper-towel lined plate to remove excess oil.

-- Then cook sliced onions until translucent, about 30-45 seconds.
-Pour in the sauce and simmer to thicken.
+- Then cook onions until translucent, about 30-45 seconds.
+Pour in the sauce and simmer until thickened.

 Rita